fronchetti/dissertacao/app/README.md

 Newer releases of this application are being committed to: https://github.com/fronchetti/contributing.info/

 # Acknowledgment
 This application is being hosted through Streamlit Cloud for free.
-We thank the maintainer of Streamlit for their services.
+We thank the maintainers of Streamlit for their services.